 People choose to donate for different and personal reasons.
 Some want to help in medical research.
 Others want to give their organs for transplant.
-In the United States, more than 120,000 people need an organ donation.
-One donor can help up to 50 people.
+As of August 2017, 114,000 people in the U.S. were waiting for an organ donation.
+One donor can donate up to 8 lifesaving organs.

 Still, it can be hard to think about.
 If you decide to donate your organs, doctors will work just as hard to save your life.
 Your choice to donate doesn’t mean you get different or less care.

 Also, you don’t need to think about your age and or any illnesses as you decide.
 Your doctors will figure out what can be donated.